uwmadisonieee/Tutorials/Git and Github 101/Workshop_Guide.md

 		- Run `git status` to make sure you have a new file for the image and a modified `main.c` file
 	8. Now make the commit `git commit -m "super basic"`
 	9. Push changes with `git push --set-upstream origin pi`
 		- This is telling it to push the `pi` branch to our `origin` remote server which is the GitHub repo
+		- We use `--set-upstream` when adding a new branch to a git remote server that has never seen before
 7. [**Person A**] Pull in the new branch from `Person B` running `git pull`
 	1. Make sure you are **out** of the meme folder (run `cd ..`) and run `git branch` to see the other branch
 8. [**Person B**] Switch back to the Master branch `git checkout master`